 Can you use a longer gas hose with your camping stove?

-Yes and no, there are regulations and laws around this all in the name of safety.
-In brief, you cannot lengthen the hose of a high-pressure stove but you can lengthen the hose of a low-pressure stove.
-In either case, you cannot join two gas hoses together.
+While the current gas standards are undergoing reviews, and with current regulations and laws all in the name of safety – the simple answer at this point in time is no. In brief, you cannot lengthen the hose of a high-pressure stove – and while you may have previously been able to lengthen the hose of a low-pressure stove, this may not be permitted under the new gas standards.
+We’ll provide future updates when we know more information – but for now, in either case, you cannot join two gas hoses together.

-We recommend that wherever possible, use the hose that was supplied with your stove or appliance.
+We also recommend that, wherever possible, you use the hose that was supplied with your stove or appliance.

 Most gas appliances will have a flying disc regulator.